kgreufe/riddler_538/README.md

-# riddler_538
+# 538's The Riddler Solutions
-puzzles solutions for riddlers from 538.com
+Puzzle solutions for riddler puzzles from 538.com